Bhatia, Rana power India to 110-run win over Bangladesh, keep SF hopes alive | Sports-Games

 - New Zealand

-Yastika Bhatia's gritty half-century and Sneh Rana's all-round performance powered India a dominating 110-run win over Bangladesh and kept them in the hunt for a semifinal spot at the ICC Women's World Cup, here on Tuesday.
+Yastika Bhatia's gritty half-century and Sneh Rana's all-around performance powered India to a dominating 110-run win over Bangladesh and kept them in the hunt for a semifinal spot at the ICC Women's World Cup here on Tuesday.

-Opting to bat, India recovered from a mid-inning collapse to post a modest 229 for seven, riding on a responsible 80-ball 50 by Bhatia and a late flourish from Rana (27) and Pooja Vastrakar (30).
+Opting to bat, India recovered from a mid-innings collapse to post a modest 229 for seven, riding a responsible 80-ball 50 by Bhatia and a late flourish from Rana (27) and Pooja Vastrakar (30).

+Defending the total, the spinners, led by Rana (4/30), controlled the proceedings as they struck at regular intervals.

+''For a long time, we've always banked on our spinners and we have quality spinners.
+Today's surface did help them a lot too,'' Raj said.

+''Wouldn't say we are spin-dominant, it also depends on the opposition we're playing.
+We haven't played a game in Christchurch yet, so that's a challenge.
+It's an important game for India and we would want to do well in all departments,'' she added.

-Lata Mondal (24) and Salma Khatun (32) provided some resistance with a 40-run partnership which was broken by Jhulan Goswami when she dismissed the latter, while Vastrakar accounted for the former a few overs later.
+Lata Mondal (24) and Salma Khatun (32) provided some resistance with a 40-run partnership, which was broken by Jhulan Goswami when she dismissed the latter, while Vastrakar accounted for Mondal a few overs later.

+The pace duo of Goswami (2/19) and Vastrakar (2/26) shared four wickets between them while the spinners accounted for the rest.

 Mandhana ended up hitting straight to Fargana Hoque off Akter, while Moni struck twice in two balls in the next over to leave India at 74 for 3 in 15.4 overs.